-General Mediation 28-Hour Training (4 day event!)
+General Mediation Training and Practicum

 In November, Christina Campbell and her wheelchair blazed a trail through Ireland and N. Ireland as part of the week-long study abroad course with the Master of Science in Conflict Management (MSCM) program.
 To get there, she had to overcome some unexpected hurdles.